Kingminer7/gdps-switcher/about.md

 # GDPS Switcher
 Simple mod that lets you change your game servers.

-## Credits:
+# Credits
+- Brift (@elbrift on discord) - Pencil icon
-- The amazing Geode discord server for various help and opinions
+- Geode discord - answering and helping with my stupid questions and issues